SAPERE Gold Award Visit Report

 In assessing the school’s progress in P4C, evidence has been drawn from observations and discussions during the day of the visit, as well as evidence submitted in advance.

-PUPILS – How well are they doing? (in terms of building a community of enquiry, questioning, development of philosophical thinking, review and evaluation)
+PUPILS - How well are they doing? (in terms of building a community of enquiry, questioning, development and philosophical thinking, review an evaluation)

 It was evident that all children from Reception to Year 6 are used to the P4C approach